openbmc/docs/designs/mock-sensors.md

 ```

-While this approach would provide us the most accurate mock sensor, we would
+While this approach would provide us the most accurate mock sensors and we could
-still need to build a compatible linux driver for each mocked sensor leading
+inject sensor values through the use of the monitor framework, there doesn't
+seem to be any way to inject user-specified error values at this level.
-to the same scaling issues above.
-Furthermore, this approach would only work
+Furthermore, this approach would only work for BMC instances specifically
-for BMC instances specifically emulated on top of QEMU.
+emulated on top of QEMU, and we want this tool to be as portable as possible to
+serve the most use-cases possible.

 ## Additional Design Considerations

 There may be opportunity to blend the approaches above, specifically the main
-ptrace approach to mock out existing sensors, and the custom linux kernel
+ptrace approach to mock out existing sensors, and the custom linux drivers
 to mock out completely new sensors.
 More research would have to be done in
 how sensors are added to the sensor stack however.